AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ads-destination.md

 ### Existing [!DNL Google Ads] account

+>[!IMPORTANT]
+>
-[!DNL Google] has paused any new [!DNL Google Ads] integrations with third-party vendors.
-You must have an existing integration with [!DNL Google Ads] in order to be able to perform the allow list steps in the next section and to create a [!DNL Google Ads] destination in Real-time CDP.
+> [!DNL Google] has deprecated new [!DNL Google Ads] integrations with third-party vendors.
+In order to follow the steps in the next section, you must have an existing integration with [!DNL Google Ads].
+In order to use [!DNL Google Ads], set up a [!DNL Google Customer Match] integration.
+For more details, on creating a [!DNL Google Customer Match] integration, please read the tutorial on creating a [[!DNL Google Customer Match]](./google-customer-match.md) connection.

 ### Allow list